Odin2003/Muon_Collider/README.md

 This will create a directory called **mu_mu_ax_gamma** inside your MG5 directory.
 Note that Madgraph uses "a" for photons, not to be confused with "ax" for ALPs.
 If you have MG5 locally, you can also look at the Feynman diagrams when inside the MG5 interface by running "display diagrams" before exiting.

 Inside mu_mu_ax_gamma, you will see a directory called **Cards**.
 This holds the parameters for our model and collisions.
-There are two cards we want to pay special attentiont to **run_card.dat** and **param_card.dat**. run_card.dat will determine number of events and all sorts of kinematic constraints, such as the beam energy and the minimum $p_T$ of the photon and jets. param_card.dat holds the masses and couplings of the particles.
+There are two cards we want to pay special attentiont to: **run_card.dat** and **param_card.dat**. run_card.dat will determine number of events and all sorts of kinematic constraints, such as the beam energy and the minimum $p_T$ of the photon and jets. param_card.dat holds the masses and couplings of the particles.
 The "Ma" and "Wa" parameters hold the mass and decay width of the ALP, respectively.
-We will consider a coupling of $0.1$, for which here are some example decay widths for different masses:
+We will consider an effective coupling of $0.1$, for which here are some example decay widths for different masses:

 <div align="center">
   <img width="417" alt="image" src="https://github.com/user-attachments/assets/76a2a623-2e9b-4740-a397-e1f53f05f1b2" />